TouhidSwapon/FirebaseFirestoreSimpleDocumentation/README.md

 # MyUtills
-A collection of method which are usually used in most projects as support class.
+A collection of custome java method which are usually used in most projects as support class.